Darkside73/webpacked/README.md

   1. `frontend/development.config.js` contains setup specific for development
   1. `frontend/production.config.js` includes production optimizations

-Follow comments in these files and webpack official docs to conclude what meets you requirements.
+Follow the comments in these files and webpack official docs to conclude what meets your requirements.

 Environment is defined via `NODE_ENV` variable and initialized in`frontend/main.config.js`.
 Normally you don't need to manual set up `NODE_ENV` unless you want to add another environment for your frontend application.